 Choosing the right flooring for your growing family is an important choice.
-It’s not as simple as purchasing which flooring you think looks most aesthetically pleasing.
+It’s not as simple as purchasing, which flooring you think looks most aesthetically pleasing.
 Instead, you have to think practically and what is going to be the most durable.
-With your kids grow up so quickly, too, you have to make a sensible choice which will have a long life span, rather than needing to replace every time your kid hits a new phase or age.
+With your kids grow up so quickly, too, you have to make a sensible choice, which will have a long life span, rather than needing to replace every time your kid hits a new phase or age.

-This may sound counter-productive in terms of keeping clean and potential stains, but the carpet is a good choice when dealing with babies and newborns.
+This may sound counter-productive in keeping clean and potential stains, but the carpet is a good choice when dealing with babies and newborns.
 Carpet is perfect for allowing our baby something soft to roam around on when they begin to crawl – and as you’ll be crawling on the floor right along with them, it’s important to find something soft for your knees, too!
 Not to mention the amount of time you’ll both spend sat on the floor, meaning something bouncy and soft is preferable over hardwood.

-Other positive aspects of choosing carpet to mean that your home is warmer in the colder months, creating a much cozier atmosphere for spending time with your baby, and this includes nighttime feeding when you may have to pull yourself from your warm bed into a house that may not have the heating on yet.
+Other positive aspects of choosing a carpet to mean that your home is warmer in the colder months, creating a much cozier atmosphere for spending time with your baby, and this includes nighttime feeding when you may have to pull yourself from your warm bed into a house that may not have the heating on yet.
 Added to the fact that carpet allows your footsteps not to be heard by a sleeping partner whose turn it is to sleep and not feed the baby.

 The obvious drawbacks of the carpet are the potential for stains – and there will be a lot of those when it comes to a newborn.
-If you can find a cheap carpet option in the first instance which you intend to replace in the long run, then stains won’t ultimately matter if you can get rid of the carpet when your child gets a lot older.
-Consider a low pile option so that any potential stains will be easy to clean rather than becoming matted in a thicker option.
+If you can find a cheap carpet option in the first instance you intend to replace in the long run; stains won’t ultimately matter if you can get rid of the carpet when your child gets a lot older.
+Consider a low pile option so that any potential stains will be easy to clean rather than matted in a thicker option.

 This kind of floor is a cleaner’s best friend, as it’s so simple and easy to take care of problematic stains which come with having children.
 The fantastic thing about hardwood flooring is that it will never go out of style, meaning if you invest in it, the chances are that you will never want (or need) to replace it.
 It’s a timeless and stylish option for any home and suits any room.
-This is also a good option if you want a durable floor which will last and if you would prefer not to spend time picking out new flooring over the years when you have a new child to bring home.
+This is also a good option if you want a durable floor that will last and if you would prefer not to spend time picking out new flooring over the years when you have a new child to bring home.

-Yet as your baby develops into a toddler, this is going to mean more movement, more mess and more running around.
+Yet as your baby develops into a toddler, this is going to mean more movement, more mess, and more running around.
 A hardwood floor is perfect for that, as it provides an enduring and strong flooring for your toddler’s heavy footsteps and toys that might get thrown around.
 As your hands will be fuller as your child gets older, too, you’ll want cleaning up to be as fast and efficient as possible, which it will be with a hardwood option.